 How You Can Create Your Own "Moving Day"

-While you might not be competing for a multimillion-dollar Gameday in front of thousands of fans, you can absolutely bring the strategic principles of Moving Day into your own game.
+While you might not be competing for a multimillion-dollar prize in front of thousands of fans, you can absolutely bring the strategic principles of Moving Day into your own game.
 It’s a powerful mindset that can transform how you approach important rounds, whether it's a club championship, a weekend round where bragging rights are on the line, or just a personal quest to break a scoring barrier.

 Your goal is to put yourself in a position where you can realistically win on the final day.
 Define what that means before you tee off.
 Is it getting within two shots of the lead?
 Is it extending your lead to five?
 Set a clear benchmark, and build your game plan around achieving it.